Tsuion/en/src/index.md

 home: true
 heroImage: /wowane角丸.png
 tagline:
-actionText: もっと見る
+actionText: Go→
 actionLink: /about/
 features:
-- title: お知らせ
+- title: Notice
-  details: 2022.06.11 本サイト公開
+  details: 2022.7.01 This site is open to the public
 footer: ©wowane 2022
 ---